edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

         * Go to `Import...` and select the `marblerun.crt` of the previous step

 * Browse to [https://localhost](https://localhost) or [https://your-clusters-fqdn:port](#) depending on your type of deployment.

-* Notes on DNS: If your running emojivoto on a remote machine you can add the machine's DNS name to the emojivoto certificate (e.g. `emojivoto.example.org`):

-  * Open the `kubernetes/sgx_values.yaml` or `kubernetes/nosgx_values.yaml` file depending on your type of deployment

-  * Add your DNS name to the `hosts` field:

-    * `hosts: "emojivoto.example.org,localhost,web-svc,web-svc.emojivoto,web-svc.emojivoto.svc.cluster.local"`

-  * You need to apply your changes with:

-    * If your using `kubernetes/sgx_values.yaml` for your deployment:

-        ```bash
-        helm upgrade -f ./kubernetes/sgx_values.yaml emojivoto ./kubernetes -n emojivoto
-        ```

-    * Otherwise:

-        ```bash
-        helm upgrade -f ./kubernetes/nosgx_values.yaml emojivoto ./kubernetes -n emojivoto
-        ```